ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 ### Context-aware Data Transfer

-It is sometimes important to know how the capabilities of various network components between two end hosts.
+It is sometimes important to know how the capabilities of various network components between two end hosts, especially in the mobile environment.
 With the Path Vector extension, an ALTO client may query the "network context" information, i.e., whether the two hosts are connected to the access network through a wireless link or a wire, and the capabilities of the access network.
-Thus, the client may use different data transfer mechanisms, or even deploy different 5G User Plane Functions (UPF)
-{{I-D.ietf-dmm-5g-uplane-analysis}} to optimize the data transfer.
+Thus, the client may use different data transfer mechanisms, or even deploy different 5G User Plane Functions (UPF) {{I-D.ietf-dmm-5g-uplane-analysis}} to optimize the data transfer.

 ### CDN and Service Edge